Linear congruential generator: Parameters in common use

 As shown above, LCGs do not always use all of the bits in the values they produce.
+In general, they return the most significant bits.
 For example, the Java implementation operates with 48-bit values at each iteration but returns only their 32 most significant bits.
 This is because the higher-order bits have longer periods than the lower-order bits (see below).
 LCGs that use this truncation technique produce statistically better values than those that do not.
 This is especially noticeable in scripts that use the mod operation to reduce range; modifying the random number mod 2 will lead to alternating 0 and 1 without truncation.

+Contrarily, some libraries use an implicit power-of-two modulus but never output or otherwise use the most significant bit, in order to limit the output to positive two's complement integers.
+The output is as if the modulus were one bit less than the internal word size, and such generators are described as such in the table above.